SeaBirdsGet the app

 Real bird.

-Captured on a 6.9" iPhone running Seabirds v1.0 — no mockups, no marketing renders.
+Captured on a 6.9" iPhone running SeaBirds v1.0 — no mockups, no marketing renders.
 The HUD chrome you see is the HUD chrome you get.

 Shot 01STATE · DETECT

-Seabirds Spot Book empty state on iPhone — dark navy background with the headline 'Nothing logged yet,' a paragraph explaining how saved detections accrue over time, and a feature list card showing GPX export, Replay on the chart, and On-device · never uploaded.
+SeaBirds Spot Book empty state on iPhone — dark navy background with the headline 'Nothing logged yet,' a paragraph explaining how saved detections accrue over time, and a feature list card showing GPX export, Replay on the chart, and On-device · never uploaded.

 Shot 02STATE · SPOT BOOK